FooDeas/raspberrypi-ua-netinst/README.md

 ## Installing

-In normal circumstances, you can just power on your Pi and cross your fingers.
+Under normal circumstances, you can just power on your Pi and cross your fingers.

-If you don't have a display attached you can monitor the ethernet card LEDs to guess the activity status.
+If you don't have a display attached, you can monitor the ethernet card LEDs to guess the activity status.
 When it finally reboots after installing everything you will see them illuminate on and off a few times when Raspbian configures on boot.

 If you do have a display, you can follow the progress and catch any possible errors in the default configuration or your own modifications.
 If you have a serial cable connected, installer output can be followed there, too.
 If 'console=tty1' at then end of the `cmdline.txt` file is removed, you have access to the console in case of problems.